namnc/zkevm-prover-pg/README.md

     | Circom
 ```

-We can simply turn off (via commenting) the Stark and Circom related parts in main.cpp.
-An example is provided: main.cpp.lite.
-Replace the main.cpp with this file (and rename it to main.cpp).
+We would need to use the config flag runFileExecute in the config file.

 ## Use example benchmark such as uniswapv2
 The input can be located in the performance folder (https://github.com/namnc/zkevm-prover-pg/tree/main/testvectors/performance), named uniswap_swaps_21.json (https://github.com/namnc/zkevm-prover-pg/blob/main/testvectors/performance/uniswap_swaps_21.json).
-To run the benchmark invoke the prover within the testvectors folder (https://github.com/namnc/zkevm-prover-pg/tree/main/testvectors) using the config file named config_runFile_FinalProof.json with input to the json file:
+To run the benchmark invoke the prover within the testvectors folder (https://github.com/namnc/zkevm-prover-pg/tree/main/testvectors) using the modified config file (e.g. named config_runFile_Executor.json) with input to the json file:
 ```
-../zkProver -c config_runFile_FinalProof.json ./performance/uniswap_swaps_21.json
+../build/zkProver -c config_runFile_Executor.json ./performance/uniswap_swaps_21.json
 ```

 ## Understanding the benchmarking result